hapax/hapax.github.io/assets/mindjam.md

 be) a cognitive artefact rather than some incorrigible metaphysical fact.
 For arguments in favour of this view, and other elaborations, I refer to that post.
-Here, I just want to focus on a few consequences of this "brainjam" philosophy.
+Here, I just want to focus on a few consequences of brainjam.

 #### Eternal recurrence